Milessxu/SI507_Final_Proj/README.md

 * User can go back to the previous page or homepage directly when he/she wants.
 * templates are all in the "templates" folder

+4) secrets.py
+- It is left blank for the API key to be filled

 2. User guide: